logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/getting_started.md

-# Getting started with Hopsworks.ai (AWS)
+# Getting started with managed.hopsworks.ai (AWS)

-Hopsworks.ai is our managed platform for running Hopsworks and the Feature Store in the cloud.
+[Managed.hopsworks.ai](https://managed.hopsworks.ai) is our managed platform for running Hopsworks and the Feature Store in the cloud.
 It integrates seamlessly with third-party platforms such as Databricks, SageMaker and KubeFlow.
-This guide shows how to set up Hopsworks.ai with your organization's AWS account.
+This guide shows how to set up [managed.hopsworks.ai](https://managed.hopsworks.ai) with your organization's AWS account.

 ## Step 1: Connecting your AWS account

-Hopsworks.ai deploys Hopsworks clusters to your AWS account.
+[Managed.hopsworks.ai](https://managed.hopsworks.ai) deploys Hopsworks clusters to your AWS account.
 To enable this you have to permit us to do so.
 This can be either achieved by using AWS cross-account roles or AWS access keys.
 We strongly recommend the usage of cross-account roles whenever possible due to security reasons.